 By exercising, you stimulate your cardiovascular system and secrete happiness hormones.
 This alone increases your longevity and affects your well-being, i.e. both your mind and your heart.

 “The mind is like a parachute, to function, it must remain open.
-I would add that the mind needs to be stimulated throughout life to avoid depression or the risk of dementia.
-The repetition or monotony of a job can sometimes create a form of numbness that makes it difficult to express any form of creativity in everyday life.
-If you cannot express your creativity, you limit your ability to progress on a spiritual level.
+I would add that the mind needs to be challenged throughout life to avoid depression or cognitive degeneration.
+The repetition or monotony of a job can sometimes create a form of dullness that makes it difficult to express any form of creativity on a daily basis.
+If you can’t express your creativity, you limit your ability to progress in your mind.

 This dimension of the being is generally well worked in certain fields, that said, certain fields of the spirit are neglected today.
 Thus, everything that does not bring immediate benefit is despised or shunned.
 However, there is a real interest in exploring new fields that do not have direct benefits.
 First of all, one develops more of an attitude of doing things for pleasure and not for interest.
 When one follows one’s instincts by engaging in activities that one is passionate about, without the possibility of some kind of gain, this is actually most often how one best develops one’s mind.
 A mind, ideally, functions as a free electron: the less limited it is, the more it develops.
 Finally, in order to keep the mind in its best state until the end of its life, we must give it the chance to think like a child: not to put any barrier in its curiosity and to let it create all the time.
 It is when he stops being an artist or a player that our mind starts to decline.